LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ## Perform CRUD Operations

+You'll create functions that handle:

+- adding users;
+- getting all users;
-You'll create functions that handle adding users, getting all users, updating the role of users, and deleting users.
+- updating the role of users; and,
+- deleting users.

 ### Register Function

 As the name implies, this function will handle the registrations of users.

-Let'ss create a new folder named `Auth`.
+Let's create a new folder named `Auth`.
 It will contain the Authentication file and the Route set-up file.

-After creating the `Auth` folder, add two files to it — `Auth.js` and `Route.js`.
+After creating the `Auth` folder, add two files — `Auth.js` and `Route.js`.

 Now open up our `Auth.js` file and import that `User` model: